maxvun11/hotelBookingSystem/README.md

 }
 ```
 ## Additional Notes
-There are others testing classes and you can explore it!
+There are other testing classes and you can explore them!
 Good Luck!!!

 # Build Configuration with Gradle
 ## Prerequisites